 - Favorite Professor Picnic – The picnic creates an opportunity outside the classroom where ALD members and faculty can interact in an informal setting.
 It also allows a student to honor a favorite professor and introduce him/her to other students.
 Some “get acquainted” games can be played to motivate students and faculty to mix and mingle.

 - Group Event – Plan to participate in an event as a group.
-Possible events include playing an intramural sport (soccer, volleyball, etc.), attend a concert, attend another student organization’s event, paint night, ice cream social, attend a fitness class (yoga, zumba, ice skating, bowling, etc.) – practically anything can be done as a group!
+Possible events include playing an intramural sport (soccer, volleyball, etc.), attending a concert, attending another student organization’s event, organizing a paint night or an ice cream social, attending a fitness class (yoga, zumba, ice skating, bowling, etc.) – practically anything can be done as a group!